 fax: (504) 865-5063

-Most graduate students receive tuition waivers and teaching assistantships, which carry a stipend of $17,000.
-Teaching Assistants typically teach three laboratories (each meets weekly), although more advanced students may teach one section of an undergraduate course.
+Most graduate students receive tuition waivers and teaching assistantships, which carry a stipend of $22,000 approximately.
+Teaching Assistants typically teach two laboratories (each meets weekly), although more advanced students may teach one section of an undergraduate course.
 All Ph.D. students are required to teach an undergraduate course, or to serve as teaching assistants in problem sessions attached to undergraduate courses, for at least two semesters during their residence.

-The incoming graduate students are advised by the Graduate Studies Coordinator of the Mathematics Department.
-The Coordinator, in consultation with the students, determines appropriate first-year courses for each student, according to their preparation and interests.
-Throughout the program, the Graduate Coordinator continues to help the students plan their studies and realize their mathematical interests.
+The incoming graduate students are advised by the Director of Graduate Studies of the Mathematics Department.
+The Director, in consultation with the students, determines appropriate first-year courses for each student, according to their preparation and interests.
+Throughout the program, the Director of Graduate Studies continues to help the students plan their studies and realize their mathematical interests.

-All students are given a cubicle in one of three large graduate student rooms equipped with desks, desktop PC's, bookcases, chalkboards and a phone.
-Students also have unlimited access to the computer rooms, lounge and the Mathematics Library, all located within the Department.
+All graduate (both Master and Ph.D.) students are given a cubicle in either 6 rooms at Gibson or Stanley Thomas 4th floor equipped with desks, desktop, bookcases and chalkboards.
+Students also have unlimited access to the lounge and the Mathematics Library, all located within the 4th floor at Gibson Hall.
 The lounge, or "commons room", is a place where people gather after seminars and colloquia for refreshments and discussion.

 Completing this degree takes about 5 years, depending on the student's preparation and progress satisfying the requirements.
 For advanced incoming students, limited transfer credit is possible.
 The Ph.D. prepares the students for a research career in mathematics in industry or academia.